tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 tags: optimal_interpolation quality_control
 ---

+NOTE: Updated 2023-06-20 to reflect API changes in titanlib.

 MET Norway produces gridded surface analyses every hour, which are used as input data to the current condtions on MET Norway's weather site Yr ([https://www.yr.no](https://www.yr.no)).
 These analyses are created by combining gridded output from a high resolution numerical weather prediction (NWP) model and